The Encouraging Entrepreneurship and Self-Employment Initiative will assist young people to create their own job by starting a small business.

 The two week workshops provide young people with a taste of what is involved in self-employment and starting a business.
 After these workshops, participants will have the opportunity to gain first-hand experience in running a small business.

-More information on other programs available for young people to find and keep a job is available.
+More information on other programs and for young people to find and keep a job is available on the New Business Assistance with NEIS page.